Apache Commons logo Apache Commons RNG

 The following table compares the BoxMullerNormalizedGaussianSampler, MarsagliaNormalizedGaussianSampler, ZigguratNormalizedGaussianSampler, and ZigguratSampler.NormalizedGaussian.

-Each score is normalized to the score of nextGaussian() method of java.util.Random which internally uses the Box-Muller algorithm.
+Each score is normalized to the score of nextGaussian() method of java.util.Random which internally uses the Box-Muller algorithm in a synchronized method.

 RNG identifier BoxMullerNormalizedGaussianSampler MarsagliaNormalizedGaussianSampler ZigguratNormalizedGaussianSampler ZigguratSampler.NormalizedGaussian